vkbansal/vkbansal.me/src/posts/2020/format-indian-currency-in-js-part-2.md

 console.log(formattedString); // ₹12,34,567.89;
 ```

-The above example shows how to format numbers to INR currency but you can customise it your needs by passing appropriate options.
+The above example shows how to format numbers to INR currency but you can customize it your needs by passing appropriate options.